 Qualifying students typically apply to the program during their junior year or the first semester of their senior year.
-In the graduate portion of the program, admitted students can be hired as RAs or Graders in their first semester and save on the tuition cost of .5 RU.
+In the graduate portion of the program, admitted students can be hired as RAs or Graders in their first semester.
 We also offer a small number of BA/MA summer bridge research internships.
 The program is ideal for students whose career goals will be furthered by graduate-level training and who are planning to pursue a Ph.D. in statistics or another field.

 Only upon enrollment in the Graduate School of Arts & Sciences (GSAS) can a BA/MA student receive transfer credit for up to three courses (9-12 credits) and up to 0.50 RU for graduate courses (4000-level and above) taken in excess of the 124-credit requirement for the Columbia or Barnard Bachelor’s Degree (i.e., courses that did not count toward the undergraduate major, concentration, or general education requirements).